mgpauly1458/raft-engineering-challenge/README.md

 Park Search is an application that helps users find the best parks in Hawaii, based on the [park amenities](https://honolulu-cchnl.opendata.arcgis.com/datasets/cchnl::park-amenities/about) public dataset.
 Ask an LLM to interpret this data and your request and display the best parks on a map.

+### Usage
+Go to the app and view the parks in the map.
+Type into the search bar what combinations of features, locations, or names of the parks you want to see.
+Your chat history will be persistently saved and displayed next to the map (and is sent to the LLM after each query, so feel free to reference your previous chats).

+Example Queries from the demo video:
+"Remove all the parks that have Basketball"
+"Show the closest 3 parks to 'Pearl City District Park'" "Add the closest park to Kapolei that has Baseball"

+*Note* The LLM looks for the words 'Remove' and 'Add' in your queries, due to how the prompt was engineered.
+This is not necessary to successfully use the app, but testing showed this trick does improve performance.
 ---

 ## Demo Videos